Settings of the TwinCAT module generator

 Load

-Loads a saved project export configuration.
-The transfer argument is the path where the mat file with the saved configuration is located.
+This loads a saved project export configuration.
+The transfer argument specifies the path of the mat file containing the saved configuration.

 exportConfig.Load(pwd)